 Solar-powered irrigation and improved cooking stoves for communities in the Bugesera district

-The inhabitants of Bugesera district in Eastern Province experience more cyclical and persistent droughts in recent years.
+The inhabitants of Bugesera District in Eastern Province, Rwanda experience more cyclical and persistent droughts in recent years.
 Crop failure during droughts means that the entire region depends on external food supplies.
-The IKI Small Grants project aims to strengthen the resilience to climate change for 2.000 households in vulnerable communities in the Bugesera district.
+This IKI Small Grants project aims to strengthen the resilience to climate change for 2,000 households in vulnerable communities in the Bugesera district.
 It introduces climate-smart and solar-powered irrigation systems, as well as energy-efficient cooking stoves.
 These installations are accompanied by intensive trainings for the target group.
 Among other things, awareness campaigns are conducted through radio broadcasts and farmers are trained to maintain and repair their irrigation systems.
 The producers of the cooking stoves are also involved in product improvement processes.

-The climate of Bugesera District in Eastern Province, Rwanda is dry and increasingly suffering from severe droughts.
-Since agriculture is the main economic activity that provides nearly 79% of employment to the district’s population, the entire region depends increasingly on external food supplies.
+The climate of Bugesera district in Eastern Province, Rwanda is dry and increasingly suffering from severe droughts.
+Since agriculture is the main economic activity that provides nearly 79 per cent of employment to the district’s population, the entire region depends increasingly on external food supplies.
 The length and intensity of land degradation further weakens the land’s resilience.
-Wood fuel remains the leading source of energy for cooking which also contributes to greenhouse gas emissions and thus climate change.
-Continued over-dependence on unsustainable wood fuel as the sources of energy has contributed to uncontrolled logging of trees.
+Wood fuel remains the leading source of energy for cooking, which also contributes to greenhouse gas emissions and thus climate change.
+Continued over-dependence on unsustainable wood fuel has contributed to uncontrolled logging of trees.

 APPROACH AND ACTIVITIES

-The IKI Small Grants project intends to support vulnerable small-holder farmers in Bugesera District by introducing solar-powered, small-scale irrigation schemes and energy saving cooking systems, which are critical in building resilience to increased climate variability.
+The IKI Small Grants project supports vulnerable small-holder farmers in Bugesera district by introducing solar-powered, small-scale irrigation schemes and energy-saving cooking systems, which are critical in building resilience to increased climate variability.

-Secondly, 2,000 households are equipped with energy efficient cooking stoves, which will lower the amount of firewood used in the area and further reduce greenhouse gas emissions.
-The project uses locally made cookstoves which fit local cooking habits.
-The current adoption rate for similar cooking stoves proves to be very high.
+Secondly, 2,000 households are equipped with energy-efficient cooking stoves, which will lower the amount of firewood used in the area and further reduce greenhouse gas emissions.
+The project uses locally made cookstoves which fit the local cooking habits.

 IKI Small Grants supports APEFA in their organisational capacity development over a period of two years.
 Measures include an intensive training on newest trends in Monitoring and Evaluation, focusing on the impact level as well as fundraising trainings.